Feltdevil/Useful_Python_Codes/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new project ideas, please open an issue or submit a pull request.

 Thank you for visiting my GitHub profile!

+#CURRENT CODES

+- Excel_Reader.py: Read Data from a Excel and Output it
+- autoleftmouse.py: once running, each time you left click will start to auto clicking on the spot. you can close the application using F7 button.
+Pressing Left Mouse Button will Toggle Autoclicking.